MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 - [Planning your SharePoint hub sites](https://docs.microsoft.com/en-us/sharepoint/planning-hub-sites)

-### Transforming your Workflow
+### Workflows and planning for the future
 In Office 365, **Microsoft Flow** is the product that allows you to easily create and manage workflow.
 If you are currently using SharePoint workflows, we recommend that you consider "future-proofing" your environment by identifying the workflows you want to keep and recreate them using **Microsoft Flow** to allow for better platform integration.

 >[!Note]
->Classic workflow will still be supported and available until 2026.
-We recommend taking this in considerations as you plan for your workflow lifetime.
+>Classic workflow will be supported and available until 2026.
+We recommend taking this into consideration as you plan for your workflow lifetime.

 To learn more: